rjdmoore/fictrac/README.md

   <img src="http://rjdmoore.net/fictrac/header_text.jpg"><br><br>
 </div>

-**FicTrac** is an open source software library and set of executables for reconstructing the fictive path of an animal walking on a patterned sphere.
+**FicTrac** is an open-source software library for reconstructing the fictive path of an animal walking on a patterned sphere.
 The software is fast, flexible, and easy to use and simplifies the setup of closed-loop tracking experiments.

 FicTrac was originally developed by researchers at the [Queensland Brain Institute](http://qbi.uq.edu.au/) at the University of Queensland, Australia for tracking honeybees and fruit flies during closed-loop tethered walking experiments, but it has since proved useful for tracking a wide range of animals with different movement speeds, track ball diameters and patterns, and stimuli.